 According to Section 1798.120 (a) of the California Consumer Privacy Act official text:

 A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
-This right may be referred to as the right to opt out.

 This link should take the user to a page that allows them to opt out of the sale of their personal information.